Daniel Robinson (Neighbours)

 Daniel Robinson is a fictional character from the Australian soap opera Neighbours, played by Tim Phillipps.
 Daniel was created in 1992 as the son of iconic Neighbours couple Scott (Jason Donovan) and Charlene (Kylie Minogue).
 He was occasionally referred to in the episodes since then, but never seen on-screen.
 At the end of 2013, it was announced that Daniel would be introduced as a new family member for Paul Robinson (Stefan Dennis).
 Auditions were held for the role, with producers stating that the actor would need to resemble his on-screen parents.
 During the casting process, Phillipps was approached for the role and, following a chemistry read with Dennis, was given the part.
 He had previously appeared in Neighbours in 2007.
 Phillipps relocated to Melbourne for filming and was initially contracted for 12 months.
 He made his first screen appearance during the episode broadcast on 29 April 2014.
 Two years later, Daniel was written out of Neighbours, and he made his departure on 26 April 2016.
+Phillips made an unannounced return in the first episode of the 2023 Neighbours reprisal.

 Daniel was initially portrayed as a happy-go-lucky, easy-going, hippy, who wanted to make the most out of life.
 He is a keen photographer, skateboarder and surfer.
 Phillipps used traits from his own personality to flesh out the character.
 Daniel came to Erinsborough to see where his parents fell in love and decided to stay for his uncle.
 Phillipps stated that Paul and Daniel have a great relationship, as they both want to be good influences on each other.
 Daniel's first major storyline was a love triangle involving himself, Amber Turner (Jenna Rosenow) and Josh Willis (Harley Bonner).
 Amber and Daniel were later engaged.
 Daniel's past was explored a little further when his ex-girlfriend Rain Taylor (Airlie Dodds) was introduced towards the end of 2014.
 The character has also formed a relationship with Imogen Willis (Ariel Kaplan) and been manipulated by Dakota Davies (Sheree Murphy).
 Daniel's personality also changed, as he became more ruthless and career driven.
 The character has received mixed reviews from critics.